top of page

 Love Stories etc...
 Festival

-In 2024, romance readers and writers attended the first ever Love Stories etc...
-Festival in Manchester.
+Love Stories etc...
+Festival 2025 took place at the beautiful Manchester Central Library on the 25th and 26th July.
 If you're a romance lover, live in the northern parts of the UK, and didn't attend this event...
 You missed out.

 QUICK FACTS: